RJ MacReady. Nancy Thompson. Sidney Prescott. Ash. David Kessler. Herbert West. Seth Brundle.

 Names we know.
 Protagonists we love.
 Some of them final girls.
 Others tortured protagonists or men asked to step up against horrific scenarios.
 We recognize the faces.
 Maybe we can quote them.
 The important thing is: They're memorable.

 The examples I used here are just some incredibly well-known genre characters.
-They’re some of my favorites.
+They're some of my favorites.
 Horror is populated with a bunch more.
-But when you look back at the last 20 years who do you think of (beyond Sidney, who stands out)?
-It’s kind of a problem, because I have a hard time thinking of anyone.
+But when you look back at the last 20 years, who do you think of?
+It's kind of a problem, because I have a hard time thinking of anyone (save for Sidney Prescott).